sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 attrlink="https://git-scm.com/book/en/v1/Getting-Started-Git-Basics"
 %}}

-*So where is the branching work flow?*
+*So where is the branching work flow?*<br/>
 It is simply a matter of doing `sheep checkout <checkpoint>` to go back to a checkpoint;
 Then `sheep branch <name>` to give the new branch a name.
-And followed it up by `sheep add` and `sheep commit` workflow in Figure 1.
+And follow it up by `sheep add` and `sheep commit` workflow in Figure 1.
 Later on we will see how this is handled internally.

 There is few other important intents/commands (diff, merge, fetch, push) that we will discuss as we go along.

 # sheep commit
 From the implementation point of view, `commit` is where the magic happens.
-As discussed earlier user's intent is to make a new checkpoint, which entails two ideas:
+As discussed earlier, user's intent is to make a new checkpoint, which entails two ideas:

 1. Make a backup of all directory content that is currently being tracked.
    Let's call the view of the tracked directory content at a checkpoint to be **snapshot**.